Diffusion-Based sRGB Real Noise Generation via Prompt-Driven Noise Representation Learning: Experiments

 \textbf{Metadata Classification}

-We evaluate the extent to which the prompts extracted from the Prompt Encoder $\mathcal{E}$ capture the characteristics of the input noise.
+We evaluate the extent to which the prompt features extracted from the Prompt Encoder $\mathcal{E}$ capture the characteristics of the input noise.

-First, we trained ResNet-based classifiers using either the input noise $\mathbf{n}_\mathrm{Real}$ or the prompt features as input, measuring their ability to accurately categorize camera sensor types (\ie camera manufacturer).
-We selected five major camera sensors from the SIDD dataset, resulting in five distinct labels, denoted as \textit{Camera Sensor} in the second column of \ttabref{table:metadata_cls}.
+First, we train ResNet-based classifiers~\cite{resnet} using either the input noise $\mathbf{n}_\mathrm{Real}$ or the prompt features as input, measuring their ability to accurately categorize camera sensor types (\ie, camera manufacturer).
+We select five major camera sensors from the SIDD dataset, resulting in five distinct labels, denoted as \textit{Camera Sensor} in the second column of \ttabref{table:metadata_cls}.
 The classification results show that using features of GPB as input improves camera sensor prediction accuracy compared to the baseline model, which uses real noise as input (without GPB and LPB).
 Furthermore, combining GPB with LPB further enhances classification accuracy.
-These results demonstrate that the prompts contain information about the camera sensor.
+These results demonstrate that the prompt features contain information about the camera sensor.

-Next, we created a total of 16 labels by simultaneously considering these five sensors and additional ISO levels, and conducted classification experiments.
-We compared their classification performance on the SIDD validation set, measuring Top-1 and Top-3 accuracy (last two columns in \ttabref{table:metadata_cls}).
+Next, we create a total of 16 labels by simultaneously considering these five sensors and additional ISO levels, and conduct classification experiments.
+We compare their classification performances on the SIDD validation set, measuring Top-1 and Top-3 accuracy (last two columns in \ttabref{table:metadata_cls}).
 The results show that using both GPB and LPB achieves the best classification performance for identifying the camera sensor and ISO configuration, highlighting the effectiveness of the proposed prompt blocks in capturing input noise-dependent characteristics.

-\textbf{Effect of GPB and LPB on Noise Generation.} To evaluate the impact of the prompts extracted by the GPB and LPB, we conducted experiments, as shown in~\ttabref{table:ablation_prompt_block_on_noise_generation}.
-The P-DiT model is differently trained with various PAE variants to investigate the effect of each prompt.
+\textbf{Effect of GPB and LPB on Noise Generation.} To evaluate the impact of the prompt features extracted by the GPB and LPB, we conducted noise generation experiments, as shown in~\ttabref{table:ablation_prompt_block_on_noise_generation}.
+The P-DiT model is differently trained with various variants of pretrained PAE to investigate the effect of each prompt feature.
 Combining diverse information from the prompt blocks such as ISO settings and noise correlation enhances the quality of synthesized noise by providing vital input-specific distribution details.